I was born next to a hole (2024)

 or loses

-When hole recognized me
+when Hole recognized me

-ripped open
+ripped open breaking

-breaking edges rising curves
+edges rising curves

 till the horizon